Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Another sufficient condition for the existence of transverse invariant measures

-The fact that the characteristic function of a typical leaf $L$ is unbounded follows from the fact that the characteristic class $[\eta_L]$ is singular with respect to Lebesgue, and from the usual \emph{Fatou's theorem} for harmonic functions of hyperbolic manifolds.
-Indeed Fatou's theorem then asserts that for $[\eta_L]$-almost every point $\xi\in\widetilde{L}(\infty)$, the characteristic function $h_L(c(t))$ tends to infinity as $t$ tends to infinity , where $c$ is a geodesic ray pointing to $\xi$. \end{proof}
+Now that we know that the characteristic measure class $[\eta_L]$ is singular with respect to Lebesgue, it follows from the second part of Fatou's theorem that the characteristic function $h$ of a typical leaf is unbounded. \end{proof}